Physical Therapist Skills Employers Look For (And How to Develop Them)

 All healthcare professionals must know how to document patients’ care plans, activities, and progress through accurate, timely, and compliant charting.
 This documentation is usually done electronically, so you must be familiar with electronic medical record (EMR) platforms.

-Essential Soft Skills for Physical Therapy Careers
+Essential Soft Skills Physical Therapists Need

 Premier PT work takes more than just clinical skills.
 Consider the following soft skills for physical therapists, you will need to be competitive in the job market and provide excellent patient care.